bucketeer-io/code-refs/docs/EXAMPLES.md

 ## Configuration with multiple API keys

-You can set using commas, or passing the `--apiKey` multiple times.
+You can set multiple API keys using commas or by passing the `--apiKey` multiple times.

 ```bash
 bucketeer-find-code-refs \